symbol/symbol-docs/source/guides/network/creating-a-private-test-net.rst

 * **api-node**: The API node stores data in the MongoDB database once transactions are validated.
 They also identify and store partial aggregate bonded transactions.

-* **rest-gateway**: Combines HTTP and WebSockets to perform read and write actions in the NEM blockchain.
+* **rest-gateway**: Combines HTTP and WebSockets to perform read and write actions on the blockchain.

 *********************
 Hardware requirements